Level Crossing Removal Project: Additional 10 crossing removals: 2023–2025

 Boosting the number of removals, the Andrews Labor government announced in July 2021 an extra 10 level crossing removals and 4 closures.
-These removals occurred on the Pakenham, Frankston, Mernda, Sunbury, Belgrave and Lilydale lines.
-With the completion of these crossing removals the Pakenham and Lilydale lines joined the Cranbourne line in having no road-rail level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by 2025.
+(Note: The government changed the value of level crossing removals and closures during this announcement.
+Previously, both level crossing removals and level crossing closures counted toward the total.
+These announcements marked a shift to only level crossing removals being counted, with closures not being included.)
+These removals occurred on the Pakenham, Frankston, Mernda, Sunbury, Belgrave, and Lilydale lines.
+With the completion of these crossing removals the Pakenham and Lilydale lines joined the Cranbourne line in having no road-rail level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by the end of 2025.
+(Note: Or 92 crossings including add-ons and closures.)